-A system and method for providing definitions is described.
+A system and method for providing definitions are described.
 A phrase to be defined is received.
 One or more documents, which each contain at least one definition, are determined.
 The phrase is matched to at least one of the definitions.
 One or more definitions for the phrase are presented.

 An example of Google Definitions in action

-Looking at sources of definitions
+Looking at sources of Google definitions

 The first result listed is from Critical Vocabulary, which has more than 40 definitions, and the words being defined stand out from the definitions by being encased in font, bold, and span elements like this: